Hacking Task Confounder in Meta-Learning: Experiments

 \subsection{Visualization}

-To better evaluate the effect of MetaCRL, we select MAML as the backbone and visualize the following metrics: (i) accuracy under different batch sizes; and (ii) the similarity between causal factors.
-The former evaluates MetaCRL's efficacy in ensuring causality, while the latter assesses the decoupling of causal factors.
+To better evaluate the effect of MetaCRL, we visualize (i) knowledge transfer after using MetaCRL; and (ii) the similarity between causal factors.
+The former evaluates MetaCRL's efficacy in ensuring causality and avoiding negative knowledge transfer caused by task confounders, which use the same settings as in Subsection \ref{sec:3.2}.
+The latter assesses the decoupling of causal factors using cosine similarity.
 Figures \ref{fig:batchsize} and \ref{fig:similar} show visualizations for these two aspects, respectively.
-Figure \ref{fig:batchsize} shows that the model's performance doesn't decrease as batch size increases, which indicates that MetaCRL effectively eliminates task confounders.
-Figure \ref{fig:similar} demonstrates that the disentangling module successfully decouples causal factors.
+Figure \ref{fig:batchsize} shows that there are almost no training tasks that lead to negative knowledge transfer with fewer iterations than Figure \ref{fig:intro}, which indicates that MetaCRL effectively eliminates task confounders.
+Figure \ref{fig:similar} shows that the similarity scores between different causal factors are very low, illustrating that the disentangling module successfully decouples causal factors.
+More details are provided in Appendix F.